 Q. What if I have prerequisite courses in progress?
 May I still apply?

 Yes.
-However, during the spring semester before the program begins (summer), you may take only one outstanding prerequisite course (with an earned grade of "A" or "B"), medical terminology, and CPR for health care providers.
+However, during the spring semester before the program begins (summer), you may take only one outstanding prerequisite course (with an earned grade of "A" or "B") and medical terminology.
 Contact the program advisor with questions regarding this.

 Q. What is the application deadline?

 Application for the MSPA program must be completed using CASPA and the SIU Graduate School application during the period of April 26 through the published deadline.
 This deadline may change from year to year.
 Check with our official website or the program advisor for updates.
 Incomplete or late applications will not proceed through the process.

 Q. When and where do interviews take place?